Last Updated on

 Healthy food for a 3-months-pregnant lady should include at least 3 cups of vegetables per day.
 Choose different coloured vegetables and mix them up to ensure you get a wide range of nutrients and tastes.
 Examples include kale, spinach, broccoli, sweet potatoes, tomatoes, carrots, pumpkin, bell peppers, corn, eggplant, cabbage, drumstick, etc.

 Carbohydrates are an essential energy source for our bodies.
-Complex carbohydrates are found in foods like whole grains and legumes, and starchy vegetables like potatoes and sweet potatoes take longer to break down and metabolise in the body.
-This helps in providing steady amounts of energy.
+Complex carbohydrates are found in foods like whole grains and legumes, and starchy vegetables like potatoes and sweet potatoes are good for the body and provide steady amounts of energy.
 Simple carbohydrates from natural sources like fruits and vegetables that contain fibre are also good for your growing baby.
 Avoid simple carbs like refined flour and processed foods such as cookies and cakes.
 These are just empty calories that are bad for the baby.

 Proteins are the building blocks of DNA, tissue, and muscles.
 They also play an important role in triggering enzymes in our body.
 Proteins are, therefore, essential for the proper development of the foetus.
 Examples of protein-rich foods include legumes, quinoa, seeds, lentils, chicken, nuts, nut butter, meat, and soybeans.